wso2/docs-is/en/docs/administer/setting-up-remote-h2.md

     instead.

-    However, you can use the embedded H2 database as the local registry in a registry mount even in enterprise testing and production environments .
+    However, you can use the embedded H2 database as the local registry in a registry mount even in enterprise testing and production environments.

 ### Setting up the remote H2 database